szabgab/perlmaven.com/sites/en/pages/undef-and-defined-in-perl.md

 ## What is the real value of undef?

-While <b>undef</b> indicates the absence of a value, it is still not unusable.
+While **undef** indicates the absence of a value, it is still not unusable.
 Perl provides two usable default values instead of undef.

 If you use a variable that is undef in a numerical operation, it pretends to be 0.